Beyond MMD: Evaluating Graph Generative Models with Geometric Deep Learning: Related Works

 with attention coefficient determined by:

-where $x_i$ encodes node types (old vs new), $f$ and $g$ are learnable neural networks, and $\sigma$ is the sigmoid activation.
+where $c_i$ is an encoding of node types (existing vs newly added), $f$ and $g$ are learnable neural networks, and $\sigma$ is the sigmoid activation.
 Updated node representations are computed using a Gated Recurrent Unit (GRU) as in~\cite{li2017gatedgraphsequenceneural}.
-GRAN utilizes a mixture of Bernoulli distributions to model the probability of generating edge in the block $L_{b_t}^\pi$ by using the final node embeddings $h_i^R$ for each node $i$.
+GRAN utilizes a mixture of Bernoulli distributions to model the probability of generating edges in the block $L_{b_t}^\pi$ by using the final node embeddings $h_i^R$ for each node $i$.
 Formally we have:

-where, $K$ is the number of mixture components; $\alpha_k$ are the mixture weights that influence the edge generation and are computed using an MLP applied to node embedding differences.
-Similarly, the edge probability $\theta_{k,i,j}$ is obtained via another MLP followed by a sigmoid activation, also based on the difference between node embeddings.
+where $K$ is the number of mixture components; $\alpha_\ell$ are the mixture weights that influence the edge generation and are computed using an MLP applied to node embedding differences.
+The term $\rho_{\ell,i,j} \in [0,1]$ denotes the probability that an edge exists between nodes $i$ and $j$ under mixture component $\ell$, and is obtained via an MLP followed by a sigmoid activation applied to the difference between node embeddings $h_i^R$ and $h_j^R$.

 As an autoregressive model, GRAN has certain limitations, such as sequential generation and node ordering, which can restrict its ability to capture the global structure of the graph.
 Unlike GraphRNN, which relies on RNNs and carries hidden states during generation, GRAN uses GNNs to ensure that the generation decisions for a particular block $b_t$ are influenced by the graph's structure rather than relying on sequential hidden states.